topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 # 1. Introduction
 ---
-This document provides guidelines on using the TOPST VCP-G board with FreeRTOS.
-It includes configuration instructions and example codes to help you easily develop embedded applications using the VCP-G board under the FreeRTOS environment.
+This document provides guidelines on using the VCP-G with FreeRTOS.
+It includes configuration instructions and example codes to help you easily develop embedded applications using the VCP-G under the FreeRTOS environment.

-Specifically, this document provides guidance on FreeRTOS-based example applications for the VCP-G board, including:
+Specifically, this document provides guidance on FreeRTOS-based example applications for the VCP-G, including:
 - Digital Out/In
 - SPI
 - I2C